This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Fruit.
 Strawberries are a must but feel free to play with other fruits that you have on hand or that are in season.
 Pineapple provides lovely contrasting color.
 You could also toss in blueberries, dried cranberries, or anything else sweet and juicy.

 - Avocado.
 Pick one that is perfectly ripe.
-Here’s how.
+Here’s how according to Whole Foods.
 Apply gentle pressure to the outside and it should give slightly (not too much).
 You also want to look for one that is darker rather than brighter green.
 If it’s overly ripe and mushy, it’ll turn into a green paste as you toss the salad.
 If it’s not ripe enough, it will be hard and flavorless.
 Picking an avocado that still holds its shape is ideal.

 - Toasted almonds.
 The necessary crunchy element that every good salad needs.
 You could swap the almonds for chopped walnuts or pecans.
 Whatever nuts you choose, be absolutely sure to toast them first—it adds so much flavor and crunch.